"Mysterious Black Box": The Superpower of the Current Transformer

 System Protection & Automation

-In the event of a power system fault (such as a short circuit or overload), the main circuit current will surge abnormally.
-The current transformer faithfully transmits this abnormal current proportionally to a protective relay.
-Upon receiving the signal, the relay automatically activates a circuit breaker to quickly cut off power to the faulty area, thereby protecting expensive equipment and maintaining grid stability.
+When a system fault occurs (such as a short circuit or overload), the current transformer senses the abnormal current and transmits a signal to a protective relay.
+The relay then automatically trips the circuit breaker to disconnect power to the faulty area, thereby protecting the electrical equipment from damage and maintaining grid stability.

 Conclusion